Skip to Main Content

 Creating your Own Basemap with Publicly Available Data

 If you look at sources like the US Geological Service (USGS) or different states' websites, you can find shapefiles of the boundaries and features of an area you may be interested in.
 These, unlike the ArcGIS basemaps, contain attribute tables, which include the name of the geographic entity (county, town, landmark) and sometimes additional data as well.
-The inclusion of names is handy for if you have a table that doesn't already include geo-locational information, but lists information about of cities, towns, neighborhoods, census tracts.
+The inclusion of names is handy for if you have a table that lists information about of cities, towns, neighborhoods, census tracts but doesn't contain coordinates or other spatial information.
 You can take that table and join it to your map if the two are referring to the same counties, cities, towns, census tracts by name, but more on that later.

 I've gotten this shapefile from gis.ny.gov, more specifically the civil boundaries dataset.
 For other kinds of research questions, maybe boundaries for counties and cities won't be what you want, maybe you want elevation data or park boundaries or census tracts.
 You can visit the site to download these files or use the embedded versions below.